 Intended outcome Success criteria Challenge 1.
 Quality first teaching is never less than good in all year groups Across school, the pupil premium children will make better than expected progress in excess of the non-pupil premium children across reading, writing and maths.
 All pupils including PP in a variety of contexts, e.g. whole class small group 1:1 will experience QFT in almost all lessons.
 Challenge 2.
 Improved engagement in their learning and rapid progress for low achieving pupil premium children with SEMH Pupil premium children identified to have SEMH issues in each year group will make better than expected progress than their peers.
 Pupil engagement will be improved across all curriculum areas.
 These pupils will develop a positive attitude to school and their learning increasing engagement and confidence.
 Challenge 3 Higher percentage of pupils eligible for PP enter school (or F1) with very poor communication and language development, compared to non-eligible pupils.
-Challenge 4 Pupils' ability to read fluently along with the understanding of vocabulary and comprehension skills.
-Progress measures show that % of low achieving pupils has improved as more PP and vulnerable pupils are able to read fluently, spell more accurately and can comprehend what they are reading.
-As a result, pupils become more confident, fluent readers who can articulate their understanding of text.
-All pupils are able to 'crack the code' of reading and arrive at Year 3 confident in decoding and able to engage meaningfully with text.
-Fully embed SSP programme is in place along with s fully decodable reading scheme for all pupils to access.
-A fully decodable separate reading resource is in place to support the teaching of phonics to reading through the SSP.
-Robust Vocabulary Instruction - RVI is taught explicitly across all years and all staff including TAs are fully trained in the implementation of this programme.
-A clear skills progression is in place across school from FS1 to year 6.
-There is clear planning within the skills progression documentation so that staff know the subject specific vocabulary to be taught in their year group, and subject and evidence shows pupils are using this effectively.
+Decrease the gap between eligible and non-eligible pupils in terms of communication and language development upon entering school (or F1) by at least 20% within two academic years.
+Implement targeted interventions and support programs to improve communication and language skills for eligible pupils, resulting in a minimum of 50% of them demonstrating significant progress within the first year.
+Provide professional development opportunities for teachers and staff to enhance their understanding and ability to support pupils with poor communication and language development, resulting in at least 80% of staff reporting increased confidence and competence in addressing these needs.
+Establish effective partnerships with parents and caregivers of eligible pupils, ensuring their active involvement in supporting and promoting communication and language development at home, with a minimum of 70% participation rate within the first year.
+Continuously evaluate and refine the effectiveness of interventions and support programs through feedback from teachers, staff, parents, and eligible pupils, resulting in a minimum satisfaction rate of 80% among all stakeholders.
+Collaborate with external agencies and organizations specializing in communication and language development to access additional resources, expertise, and support for eligible pupils.